uksong/Memo/README.md

-# testproject
-project for learning GitHub
+# Project for learning GitHub

 Date: 2017-08-02
 1. Read the tutorial